Search String

 Employment types do not constitute classes, but are simply modes of playing the game (a means of exploration and wealth accumulation).

-The object of trading is to purchase where the stock is abundant and cheap and sell it off where it is scarce.
+The object of trading is to purchase where the stock is abundant and cheap and sell it off where it is scarce, thereby turning a profit.
 In order to know what to buy and where to sell, the social and economics models of star systems can be checked.

 However, trading is not free-flowing due to piracy.
 That is, your ship may be attacked en route.